T +1 202 637 6253

 Recent representative transactions:

-Represented Anthem Inc., a leading health insurer, in its proposed US$54 billion acquisition of Cigna Corporation, and represented Anthem Inc. in its 2017 acquisition of HealthSun and pending acquisition of America's 1st Choice health plans.
+Represented Anthem Inc., a leading health insurer, in its proposed US$54 billion acquisition of Cigna Corporation, and represented Anthem Inc. in its 2017 acquisition of HealthSun and 2018 acquisition of America's 1st Choice health plans.

 Represented Zimmer Holdings, a leading orthopedic products manufacturer, in its US$13.4 billion acquisition of Biomet, another leading orthopedic products manufacturer.